zaphosting/docs/docs/minecraft-crossplay.md

 ## Conclusion

 Congratulations, you have successfully installed and configured the GeyserMC plugin on your Minecraft server which has introduced crossplay between Java and Bedrock editions!
-If you have any further questions or problems, please contact our support team, who are available to help you every day!
+For further questions or assistance, please don't hesitate to contact our support team, which is available daily to assist you! 🙂